How to deal with a toxic manager

 Do you believe you still can build a 'loving' relationship, or are you ready to settle for a respectful one?

-If the answer is the latter, you must confront them when they cross the line.
+If the answer is the latter, you can confront them when they cross the line.

-Then, you say: “Why do you talk to me like this?
+Then, you can say: “Why do you talk to me like this?
 It's not professional.
+I don’t appreciate this.
 Please stop.”

 If you say that calmly, it will snap the manager out of this abusive behavior.
 The next time, they will think twice before saying something inappropriate.